 Van Brienenoord

-The construction of the Van Brienenoord bridge began in the early 1930s.
-However, the allocated funds for the connection were used for the Maastunnel instead.
+The Van Brienenoord Bridge project dates back to the early 1930s.
+However, the funds initially set aside for this connection were ultimately used for the construction of the Maastunnel.

-The design by W.J. van der Eb from the Directorate-General for Public Works and Water Management was considered revolutionary at that time.
-The distinct diagonal cables that support the pavement provided the structure with exceptional stability.
+To build the 290-meter arch, two temporary support pillars were erected in the water along with a small bridge.
+All heavy materials were transported via a floating dock.
+The design, created by W.J. van der Eb from the Directorate-General for Public Works and Water Management, was considered revolutionary at the time.
+The distinctive diagonal cables that suspend the roadway provide great structural stability.

-To minimize disruptions to maritime traffic, the second arch was constructed in Zwijndrecht.
-In 1989, the new arch was successfully installed.
+To reduce the impact on maritime traffic, the second arch was constructed in Zwijndrecht.
+In 1989, the new arch was placed into position.

-On May 1, 1990, the second Van Brienenoord bridge was officially opened, effectively doubling the capacity of this section of the A16 highway.
+Finally, on May 1, 1990, the second Van Brienenoord Bridge was officially opened, doubling the capacity of this section of the A16 motorway.

 Discover other bridges in Rotterdam